 Objective: To review the effectiveness of chiropractic care using a specific upper cervical chiropractic technique in the case of a 10-year-old male patient with Complex Regional Pain Syndrome (CRPS.)

-Clinical Features: This case report describes the changes in subjective pain and weight bearing following specific upper cervical chiropractic care of a 10-year-old boy with Complex Regional Pain Syndrome.
+Clinical Features: This case report describes the changes in subjective pain and weight-bearing following specific upper cervical chiropractic care of a 10-year-old boy with Complex Regional Pain Syndrome.

-Intervention: Upon initial examination, indications of upper cervical subluxation were evident, based upon radiographic findings, thermography, and leg length inequiality.
+Intervention: Upon initial examination, indications of upper cervical subluxation were evident, based upon radiographic findings, thermography, and leg length inequality.
 Chiropractic care utilizing a specific upper cervical technique protocol (Blair Upper Cervical technique) was administered in order to correct the upper cervical subluxation.

 Outcome: Although still an ongoing case, the fully published report is a detailed 10-month record of this 10-year old boy’s response to his upper cervical technique, including a decrease in symptoms associated with CRPS Type 1, noting them as less frequent of less duration and decreased severity.

-Conclusion: Due to the marked and timely improvement of this patient, this case report exhibits the need for further investigation into the use of a non-invasive, light-force, cost-effective, and highly specific approach to correcting upper cervical subluations which have an effect on this condition and potentially similar cases.
+Conclusion: Due to the marked and timely improvement of this patient, this case report exhibits the need for further investigation into the use of a non-invasive, light-force, cost-effective, and highly specific approach to correcting upper cervical subluxations which have an effect on this condition and potentially similar cases.